[in-progress revision 2021. wow, I haven’t read this in a while. humilty]

 In my work I strive to create a theater of the singing body through its most essential mechanics—the breath, contraction and expansion of the diaphragm, and the propulsion of sonic resonance.
 I use these simple mechanics to power both movement and sound, causing a bodily phenomenon heard and felt.

-As an artist, my goal is to make sense of the singing body now, at a time when the compounded violence of our American history demands a newly embodied narrative.
-I tend the voice as a vessel of physical and cultural memory, whose analog power can transmit and materialize our inner work.
+My work tends to the voice as a full-bodied instrument; as a vessel of physical and cultural memory whose vibrations transmit and materialize our inner worlds.
 I engage the voice as both artifact and artifice; as emotion; as means for dislocation and memory; as causality; as musical vehicle; as representational object of human-ness; as magical;as material; as seductive; as transportive; as consonant and dissonant; as real.

 Oh… I know